Pathairush/bags_of_popcorn/README.md

-# Practice NLP with Bags of Popcorn dataset
+# Practice NLP with Bags of Popcorn

 ![][headline_img]